 In August 2019, JGSPL invested in USD50.0 million Convertible Notes of JUUL Labs, Inc. ("JUUL Labs").
 JUUL Labs is a private company based in California, USA, which is in the business of manufacturing and distributing e-cigarettes.
-In January 2020, JGSPL made an additional investment of USD25.0 million in JUUL Labs.
+In January 2020, JGSPL made additional investment amounted USD25.0 million.